lammps/lammps/doc/src/lepton_expression.rst

 optimized, and then stored in an internal, pre-parsed representation for evaluation.

-Evaluating Lepton expressions is typically between 2.5 and 5 times slower than the corresponding compiled and optimized C++ code.
+Evaluating a Lepton expression is typically between 2.5 and 5 times slower than the corresponding compiled and optimized C++ code.
+If additional speed or GPU acceleration (via GPU or KOKKOS) is required, the interaction can be represented as a table.
+Suitable table files can be created either internally using the :doc:`pair_write <pair_write>` or :doc:`bond_write <bond_write>` command or through the Python scripts in the :ref:`tools/tabulate <tabulate>` folder.